 Addiction Technology Transfer Center Network (ATTC)

-The ATTC website provides online trainings designed to increase implementation of evidence-based and promising services in substance abuse treatment.
+The ATTC website provides online trainings designed to increase implementation of evidence-based and promising services for addiction treatment.

 Addressing Suicidal Thoughts and